Please note: a valid prescription is required for all prescription medication.

 Dosage and Usage

-Administer subcutaneously once daily at the same time each day into the abdomen, thigh, or upper arm, rotating sites to minimize lipodystrophy.
+Use once daily at the same time each day, or as directed on the official label.
+Inject subcutaneously in the abdomen, thigh, or upper arm.
+Rotate injection sites to reduce the risk of lipodystrophy or skin irritation.
 Do not inject into areas that are tender, bruised, or scarred.
-Do not mix or dilute insulin glargine with other insulins or solutions.

 Strengths and Forms